m4opt/m4opt/docs/scenarios/dorado.rst

 A model kilonova light curve gives the predicted luminosity of the source in the Dorado band as a function of time.
-The Dorado threshold for detection is modeled using the CCD S/N equation for PSF photometry, including attentuation of the source due to spatially varying Galactic dust extinction and sky noise due to spatially varying Galactic, zodiacal, and airglow backgrounds.
+The Dorado threshold for detection is modeled using the CCD S/N equation for PSF photometry, including attenuation of the source due to spatially varying Galactic dust extinction and sky noise due to spatially varying Galactic, zodiacal, and airglow backgrounds.